paesanilab/MBX/README.md

 ### LAMMPS
-First of all you will need to download LAMMPS from their webpage (https://lammps.sandia.gov/download.html).
-It is recommended to just clone the repo from github (see the webpage).
+You need to download LAMMPS from https://lammps.sandia.gov/download.html.
+It is recommended to clone the stable version from GitHub.

-MBX needs to be normally installed following the instructions provided in the previous sections.
+MBX needs to be installed following the instructions provided in the previous sections.
 After installation:
 ```
 cd MBX_HOME/plugins/lammps
 vi Makefile.mpi_mbx
 ```
 Make sure that the `MBX` variable is pointing to the right place.
-If you have your `MBX_HOME` environment varible you should be fine.
+If you have your `MBX_HOME` environment variable set, you should be fine.

 Let's call the directory where LAMMPS has been put/unpacked `LAMMPS_HOME`.
 Do the following: